davenewham/MieleRESTServer/README.txt

 4)

-Install the server with ./install.sh
+Install the server with

+> sudo ./install.sh

 5)